microenh/sbitx_screen/readme.md

 The small encoder (sub-encoder) controls the AF, IF, LOW, HIGH, MIC, COMP, WPM, PITCH and PWR settings.

 Click on the desired button, the value will highlight in yellow and the sub-encoder will adjust the value.
-After 10 seconds of sub-encoder activity, the highlight will return to the AF and the sub-encoder will adjust the AF (default) value.
+After 10 seconds of sub-encoder inactivity, the highlight will return to the AF and the sub-encoder will adjust the AF (default) value.

 * **AF**: range 0 ..
 100 (step size 1)
 * **IF**: range 0 ..
 100 (step size 1)